MU Commercial Ensembles

 Follow us on Instagram: #werocktell

 The Commercial Bands Program at Millersville is a robust program made up of roughly 70 students a year organized into 6-8 individual bands.
 Many of the students are music industry majors, but all music majors and minors are welcome to audition and be a part of this exciting program.
 Due to the space limitations of ensembles, we require students to be music majors or music minors to be a part of the ensembles.
 More information about becoming a music minor can be found on our Tell School website.
 We hold auditions at the beginning of the school year, and students stay in the groups the entire school year.
 Occasionally there might be spaces open at mid-semester, but those are rare.
 The bands take on a life of their own by choosing a name, and a general format, and students learn how to work within a band setting.
 Professionalism personal accountability, and communication skills are but a few skills students learn in addition to musical excellence and performance.
-Please read more below about the two individual classes.
+See below for information on auditions and how commercial band placement works

 -